What is the average gas bill and average electricity bill in the UK?

 6. Make your own energy

-For solar it really depends.
+If you’re interested in generating your own forms of energy, solar energy can be a great idea, depending on your situation.
 Do you have a good roof that faces the sun?
 What feed-in tariff will you get?
 How long will you stay in the home?
 Can you make it look good?
-If you are considering solar, make sure you get at least three quotes and that the panels and inverter are high quality.

-Try to pay by direct debit if you can.
-According to DECC data, direct debit is around £50 cheaper than standard credit or prepayment for both gas and electricity.
-That’s a £100 saving just for being organised.
-You can also achieve similar savings by managing your account online.
+Try to pay by Direct Debit if you can.
+Direct Debit is around £50 cheaper than standard credit or prepayment, for both gas and electricity.
+That’s a £100 saving, just for being organised!

 *Source and notes for graphs and table